-The Grand Menshikov palace, is the oldest construction of Oranienbaum.
+The Grand Menshikov palace is the oldest construction of Oranienbaum.
 In its courtyard and its surroundings, one can plainly feel the spirit of that time, the epoch of transformation and battling for the entrance to the Baltic sea.
 It is situated almost at the water level of the gulf, connected with the sea, directed to it, as if embodying the main goal of all the work of Peter I's time - the affirmation of Russia on the coast of the freed sea.

 A.D.
 Menshikov, particularly participated in the creation of the palace, having been pledged on his order, on the border of the naturally formed elevation.
 For the construction of his residence, the Grand duke invited the foreign architects: F. Fontana, J.F.
 Braunstein and I.G.
 Schädel.

 The compositional center piece of the palace, is a two-story block enthroned with the princely crown, adjoined by the single-story rounded galleries, with two pavilions.
 At its footsteps, by the masters Vitzslav and Graz, a regular garden was created, decorated with sculptures and fountains.
-The guests were arriving at the palace by the Sea canal, dug out in 1719.
+The guests were arriving at the palace by the Sea channel, dug out in 1719.

 The sumptuous appearance of the palace, its grand extent and rich interiors, evoked admiration and amazement.
 At the homestead, there were many "wonders" expecting the guests.
 For example, in the center of the eastern gallery, there used to be a "Turkish bath", with a glass ceiling, that was visited by the emperor Peter I himself.
 The halls and the living rooms, were decorated with stuccoes, paintings on canvases, tapestries, marble, lead-gilded window frames and the walls of many rooms, were faced with Dutch and German tiles.
 There were two special resting rooms, thought for the emperor, the bedroom and the front room.
 Their adornment was relatively simple, only the fireplace and the walls were faced with Dutch tiles.